MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/aligning.rst

 Extra options (in addition to the common ones listed above):

-.. cmdoption:: -f
-               --fast

-  The aligner will do alignment with half the normal amount of iterations

 .. cmdoption:: -o PATH
                --output_model_path PATH

   Path to a zip file to save the results' acoustic models (and dictionary) from training to use in future aligning

-.. cmdoption:: --no_dict

-  If this option is specified, the pronunciation for any given word will be the orthography, useful for transparent orthographies that have near one-to-one correspondence between sounds and alphabet symbols

 .. note::